-Based on the current market prices of the issued bonds, the fair value of Loan V is €7,001,000 and the fair value of Loan VI is €41,610,000.
-This fair value estimate is categorised within Level 2 of the fair value hierarchy accordingly.
+Based on the current market prices of the issued bonds, the fair value of Loan V is €5,992,000 and the fair value of Loan VI is €41,441,000.

-10. Other non-current financial assets
+9. Other non-current financial assets

-Other non-current financial assets comprise interest-bearing bank accounts and Malta Government Stocks held by custodians for bond redemption sinking fund purposes.
+Other non-current financial assets comprise interest-bearing bank accounts held by custodians for bond redemption sinking fund purposes.

-The Company had undertaken to build up a sinking fund for the bonds that matured in 2016 and for the bonds maturing in 2019-2022.
+The Company had undertaken to build up a sinking fund for the €40 million 6.25% bonds that early matured in 2016 and for the €7.5 million 6% bonds maturing in 2019-2022.
 The total contribution to the sinking fund by the latest redemption date will be equivalent to 50% of the original value of the issued bonds.

-In 2016, the sinking fund relating to the 6.25% bonds which early matured in 2016 was liquidated except for a balance equivalent to 50% of the capital withheld subject to causa mortis.
-This is classified as current, under other assets.
+In 2016, the sinking fund relating to the €40 million 6.25% bonds which early matured in 2016 was liquidated except for a balance equivalent to 50% of the capital withheld subject to causa mortis.
+This is classified as current, under other financial assets.